kriber82/AdventOfCraft2024/exercise/ts/day12/notes.md

     - Thinking of services that might provide Behavior and Wishlists sparks the idea of modelling them as ports & adapters
   - As our whole application / domain is focussed all around Christmas, on the other hand, Behavior and Wishlist could be modeled as inherent properties of a child
   - So many options...
-- Ok, this is wild: After introducing the BehaviorRepository and WishlistRepository, Santa no longer needs a ChildRepository (which felt weird to have in the first place...)
+- !!!
+Ok, this is wild: After introducing the BehaviorRepository and WishlistRepository, Santa no longer needs a ChildRepository (which felt weird to have in the first place...)
   - Technically, even the Child class becomes unnecessary
+- I wonder if switches are allowed in Object Calisthenics...
+  - Could replace the switch by making Behavior a strategy.
+But that would create a strong coupling between the two, which I don't like.
+  - Another option: Switching on the Behavior enum, to create a strategy, but that would not get rid of the switch
+  - Next option: Implementing something resembling a chain of responsibility, but that seems like overkill
+-